aquova/KA-Rando/README.md

 - Dying with Star Rod disables select button until level completion
 - All six levels with in-level Warp Stars are not randomized, due to game-breaking bugs occurring.
-- Changing Kirby's color causes palette issues with the revised version of the ROM (PRG1)
 - Museum enemies are not randomized

 ## -- Version History --

+v3.0.3 - 2/25/18 - Changed icon to not match KNDL-Randomizer, removed support for PRG1

 v3.0.2 - 1/23/18 - Removed the last two stages with Warp Stars from randomization to avoid potential bugs

 v3.0.1 - 1/22/18 - Removed stage 7-2 from randomization list due to Warp Star bugs

-v3.00 - 12/31/17 - Added support for randomizing the level order, full randomization of Kirby's color, and checksum verification
+v3.0.0 - 12/31/17 - Added support for randomizing the level order, full randomization of Kirby's color, and checksum verification

-v2.01 - 11/20/17 - Added option to only change Kirby's color, but don't randomize anything
+v2.0.1 - 11/20/17 - Added option to only change Kirby's color, but don't randomize anything

-v2.00 - 11/16/17 - Added GUI interface.
+v2.0.0 - 11/16/17 - Added GUI interface.
 Can now select specific Kirby color in addition to randomizing the color.
 Switched from Python 2 to Python 3

-v1.03 - 9/2/17 - Removed need to import data from txt files.
+v1.0.3 - 9/2/17 - Removed need to import data from txt files.
 Entire program now contained in .py

-v1.02 - 6/8/17 - Added option to randomize Kirby's color palette
+v1.0.2 - 6/8/17 - Added option to randomize Kirby's color palette

-v1.01 - 5/25/17 - Fixed issues with OS dependancy.
+v1.0.1 - 5/25/17 - Fixed issues with OS dependancy.
 The Python program now works on all OS's, and added an exe program for Windows users.

-v1.00 - 5/24/17 - Completed the Python program.
+v1.0.0 - 5/24/17 - Completed the Python program.
 Enemy abilites are now randomized, supports options for omitting the Star Rod ability or randomizing non-ability enemies.